fofsinx/OtterAI/README.md

   > This will be a summary of the PR and the changes made
 8. Generate feature guide for the PR (coming soon)
   > This will be a guide for the developer to understand the feature and how to build it
-  > otter will suggest the best way to build the feature and the best practices to follow
+  > cori-ai will suggest the best way to build the feature and the best practices to follow

 ## 🎓 Default Models by Provider